automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Edmontonia.md

 # Edmontonia
-## Description: This armored dinosaur never actually lived in Edmonton.
+## This armored dinosaur never actually lived in Edmonton.